LMSD-KULeuven/polyquad/README.md

 its bounding box if so put `mapping = False` (or don't specify anything as False is the default value) to avoid useless mappings.

-On the contrary maybe you polytope isn't already in the reference bounding box, in that case you should specify `mapping = True`.
+On the contrary maybe your polytope isn't already in the reference bounding box, in that case you should specify `mapping = True`.

 ### `polyquad.get_quadrature_2d`